 Instructions

-- Pour nuts in a single layer on a parchment or foil lined baking sheet to cool.
-After 10-15 minutes, the mixture will harden enough to break into desired-sized pieces.
+- Pour the nuts in a single layer onto a foil or parchment lined baking sheet to cool.
+After 10–15 minutes, break into pieces.
+Let cool completely before storing.

 Video